MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 1. During your app setup, run a test to make sure that the WebView2 Runtime is already installed.
 To verify that the Runtime is installed, use either of the following approaches:

     *   Inspect the `pv (REG_SZ)` registry key for the WebView2 runtime at the following location.
 If this regkey doesn't exist, or if exists and is `null` or an empty string, this means that the WebView2 Runtime is not installed on the client.
+Use this regkey to detect whether the WebView2 Runtime is installed, and to get the version of the WebView2 Runtime.
 Find `pv (REG_SZ)` at the following location.

         On 64-bit Windows: